 Strong Inference Can Turn Your Research Into Results

 Let’s face it – science isn’t created equal.
 A quick look at your news feed is evidence for that *cough* gene therapy *cough*.
-Most fields of science are lucky to have a media mention every couple years or so, while others get press conferences and sensational news stories almost daily.
+Most fields of science are lucky to have a media mention once every few years, while others get press conferences and sensational news stories almost daily.
 Scientists in these fields must be doing something right; what can we learn about their approach to research?

 It’s Not ‘Just Luck’

 Taking a quick look at the list of Nobel Prizes awarded in Chemistry, it’s striking that six of the last seven were for advances in biochemistry-related fields such as gene therapy.
 You might reason that it’s simply luck, after all, every field in science progresses at its own pace.

 It is the nature of scientific discovery to have both fruitful and slower-moving periods.
 Perhaps current biochemists are riding the crest of a wave, the field’s ‘Golden Age’ of scientific discovery.

 The particle physics bubble in the 1950s is another good example of this.
 It was a time when experimentation was turning up new discoveries faster than theory could keep up with.
 With advancement comes research interest, and of course, funding.
 But this has to start somewhere, and the scientists, in turn, must continue to deliver.

 Of course, luck does play a role in individual discoveries.
 But does this hold when an entire field is publishing like clockwork in top multidisciplinary journals?
 Or when they are wiping the floor year-on-year, in the halls of Stockholm come December?
 Surely there must be something more – a paradigm in their ways of thinking.
 What could be the factors behind delivering tangible and consistent success?